Preparation for Teacher Certification

 - UTeach-Natural Sciences Certificate

-Candidates for teacher certification should register with Education Career Services at the beginning of their student-teaching semester.
-Education Career Services provides job placement services such as resume writing workshops and critiques, interview preparation workshops, individual mock interviews, school district panels, networking opportunities, and job fairs.
-Additional information is available on the Education Career Services website at https://education.utexas.edu/about/college-offices/career-services.
+Education Career Engagement provides career services such as resume writing workshops and critiques, interview preparation workshops, individual mock interviews, school district panels, networking opportunities, and job fairs.
+Additional information is available on the Education Career Engagement website at https://education.utexas.edu/about/college-offices/career-services.

 Criminal History Acknowledgement

 As required by HB1508, teacher certification applicants need to be aware of the following:

 - In order to earn a State of Texas teacher certification, you must pass a criminal history background check.

 - If you have been convicted of an offense that is considered not appropriate for an educator, you could be ineligible to earn a teacher certification from the State of Texas.
 Details about potential eligibility of persons with a criminal history can be found in Texas Administrative Code, §249.16.

 - You have a right to request a preliminary criminal history evaluation letter from the Texas Education Agency before admission into a program.
 The Texas Education Agency currently charges a fee for this criminal history evaluation.
 More information about the preliminary criminal history evaluation is online at https://tea.texas.gov/Texas_Educators/Investigations/Preliminary_Criminal_History_Evaluation-FAQs/.